schlosrat/FlightPlan/README.md

 ![Flight Plan Main GUI](https://raw.githubusercontent.com/schlosrat/FlightPlan/master/flight_plan/assets/images/OTM_50_Planet.png) **Available If Active Vessel is Orbiting a Planet and a Another Planet is the Selected Target**
 * Display of Planetary Transfer Parameters:
 * *Phase Angle* to target (the current angle between the radius vectors for the origin and destination planets)
-* *Transfer Window Pahse Angle* (the phase angle needed to be at or in a transfer window.
+* *Transfer Window Phase Angle* (the phase angle needed to be at or in a transfer window.
 When this equals Phase Angle you're ready to go)
 * *Transfer Time* (the approximate travel time for a vessel taking a Hohmann transfer from the origin planet to the destination)
 * *Synodic Period* (the time between transfer windows)
 * *Time to Next Window*
-* *Aproximate Eject DeltaV* (based on Hohman transfer orbit, but neglecting the Delta-V needed to escape from the origin)
+* *Approximate Eject DeltaV* (based on Hohman transfer orbit, but neglecting the Delta-V needed to escape from the origin)
 ### Resonant Orbit Maneuvers
 ![Flight Plan Main GUI](https://raw.githubusercontent.com/schlosrat/FlightPlan/master/flight_plan/assets/images/ROM_50.png) **Always Available**
 * Display of Resonant Orbit Configuration Parameters